algosup/2023-2024-project-4-sportshield-team-7/quality_assurance/test_plan.md

     - #### Iteration

     - The iteration (only for test cases) the test is part of.
-Refer to Iterations <LINK> #fill
+Refer to [Iterations](https://github.com/algosup/2023-2024-project-4-sportshield-team-7/blob/test-plan/quality_assurance/test_plan.md#iterations-testing-phases).

     - #### Test Size